willy-r/school-api-drf/README.md

 # School API - Django Rest Framework

-A school REST API made with Django Rest Framework.
+A school REST API made with Django Rest Framework and being consumed by a React front-end app.

 ## Endpoints